jeremy-habit/Metasya/README.md

 ##### **readByGroup** (\$selectedMetadata, \$num, \$excludedMetadata) :

-  * description : Allow to read all or some file's metadata with the group option -g[$num...] which organize output by tag group.
+  * description : Allows to read all or some file's metadata with the group option -g[$num...] which organize output by tag group.
   * params :
         * **$selectedMetadata** : array (default : null) : Indicates metadata you want to read.
         * **$num** : int (default : 0) : Indicates the level of group.